stefanodipierro/fifa-worldcup-club/README.md

 Rscript scripts/cwc_pull.R
 ```

-By default the generated data will be saved as an RDS file named with the
-timestamp of execution, for example `data/out/20240101_120000_big_df.rds`.
-You
-can adapt the script to change file names or add further transformations as
+By default the script saves an RDS file named `data/out/<timestamp>_big_df.rds`, where `<timestamp>` reflects the execution time.
+You can adapt the script to change file names or add further transformations as needed.
-needed.

 The script expects a `teams.csv` file inside the `data/` folder with at least
 the following columns: